breteldorado/capstone-gui/readme.md

 Control System.
 As of 8/18/2019, this page and is just used for design purposes.
 From this page, the user can Import a new schedule file (.csv), export a current schedule file to modify it using excel, and download the schedule file template.
-Other options include importing and exporting the configuration procedure file (.json) and downloading the configuration file template.
+Other options include importing and exporting the configuration procedure file (.json or .txt) and downloading the configuration file template.
 At last, for an easier user experience, I would hope to implement an edit schedule procedure from the website to the CCU.